The sign on the office door said:

 “A whole hour?”

 “Please don’t quit,” he blurted.

-He was serious.
 “I’m not sure I could do what I do, you know, if you weren’t out there catching murderers and making the world a better place.
 For the both of us.
 I’m not sure I could live with myself, and if I couldn’t do that, I couldn’t bring home the bacon and give Chesty the life to which he’s become accustomed, which means he’d leave me and I’d probably kill myself.
 I’ll find you a good attorney.
 I’ll give you money.
 Ten thousand.
 Twenty thousand.
 Whatever you need.
 Just fight this.
 Whatever it is.
 Okay?
-Please.
-Do it for me.”
+Please.”

 “I love you, sis,” he said.